NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-confidential-containers.rst

 **************************************
-Label Nodes for Confidental Containers
+Label Nodes for Confidential Containers
 **************************************

 > Label the nodes to run Kata Containers and configure for confidential containers: